uriel1998/ebook-utilz/ReadMeFirst.md

 ###iTunes
 Add the ePub file to iTunes.
 Plug in your iPhone/Touch/iPad and click on the device.
 From the list of available items, choose the items to sync to your device.
 Sync the device.
 Open the iBook software and begin reading.

+###Google Play
+To get PDFs or ePubs into Play Books, you must use the [Google Play desktop site](http://play.google.com/books).
+If you aren't automatically in the books section, select "Books" on the left hand menu.
+Then select "My Books" and then select "Upload".
+You can upload books from either your computer or your Google Drive, and they will be synced across all your devices.

 ###Sony Reader Library
 Drag the file to the "Library" icon on the top of the list.
 Plug in your Sony reader.
 Locate the file in the list of books in your library and drag it to either the reader's memory, or any SD or Memorystick you have available.